aunovis/secure_sum/README.md

 ### Metric File

-First, you have to define a metrics file.
+First, you have to define a metric file.
 This tells Secure Sum your priorities when evaluating projects.
 The file is written in [TOML format](https://toml.io/) and contains all probes you want to run, paired with a weight factor.
-The `system_tests` folder contains [an example file](https://github.com/aunovis/secure_sum/blob/main/system_tests/example_metrics.toml).
+The `system_tests` folder contains [an example file](https://github.com/aunovis/secure_sum/blob/main/system_tests/example_metric.toml).

 A probe is some kind of check with an outcome that is either true, false, or a variation of "the probe check didn't work properly".
 The "fuzzed" probe for example checks if a repository is automatically fuzzed.
 The "archived" probe checks whether or not the repository is marked as archived.